In the age of a 24-hour news cycle and ubiquitous social media, we’re all wide-awake to society’s social, economic, and environmental ills.

 Better Add Some Values to Those Values

-While quality, price, and your store’s dreamy UX are on consumers’ minds as they shop for the latest must-have device, shoe, or snack, gone are the days when customers are content to let you be content just selling stuff and stacking cash.
+While quality, price, and your store’s dreamy UX are on consumers’ minds as they shop for the latest must-have device, shoe, or snack, gone are the days when customers were good with their fave brands just selling stuff and stacking cash.

 Cool products and service offerings, sweet deals, slick graphics, and easy checkout?
 Yes, please.
 But while you’re at it, we want to see some heart, damnit.
 (Don’t try to fake it, either--we’re too woke for that.)